dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 When I first read about this trial blowing up, I was stupefied---how could everyone have been so shameless?
 What were they thinking?

 Before criticizing people, it's good to try to imagine the strongest defense of their actions.
-So let me try to do that here.
+So let me try to do that.

 **The alcohol industry**